 Resources

-A group of scholars supporting the call for an International Non-Use Agreement on Solar Geoengineering responds to recent for-profit solar geoengineering ventures.
-The authors argue that such for-profit ventures are not rogue exceptions and further warn that any future development of solar geoengineering—regardless of the intentions of scientists—will be appropriated by corporate and political actors.
+In this blog post, a group of scholars supporting the call for an international non-use agreement on solar geoengineering responds to recent for-profit ventures in the field.
+The authors argue that these ventures are not rogue exceptions and caution that any future development of solar geoengineering—regardless of the intentions of scientists—risks appropriation by corporate and political actors.

 Academics